dannyray44/Bettable_Event/API Documentation/readme.md

 ## Bookmakers

 The `bookmakers` parameter allows you to define an array of bookmakers with their specific settings.
-Each bookmaker object should have the following properties:
+Each bookmaker object may have the following properties:

 | Required | Property                | Data Type  | Description                                                      | Default Value |
 |----------|-------------------------|------------|------------------------------------------------------------------|---------------|